mse150s20/p2-kinetics/README.md

 Project 2 descriptions:
     Modeling kinetics: rate of change between things!

-    A -> B -> C
+    Healthy -> Infected -> Recovered

-The rates of change between A->B and B->C Determine when we will see a certain concentration, AND the initial conditions.
+The rates of change between Healthy->Infected and Infected->Recovered Determine when we will see a certain concentration, AND the initial conditions.

 Species C:
     comes from a reaction from B->C